Swami Karpatri: Debates

 Swami Karpatri adhered to a strict no-compromise policy regarding Hindu laws and the Shastras.
 He was popularly referred to as "Dharmasamrat" (English: "Emperor of Dharma") by the masses.

-In 1932, in his late 20s, he debated with Pandit Madan Mohan Malaviya on the topic of "Pranava" (ॐ).Malaviya ji accepted his defeat.
+In 1932, in his late 20s, he debated with Pandit Madan Mohan Malaviya on the topic of "Pranava" (ॐ).
+Malaviya ji accepted his defeat.

 In 1964, a debate was held between traditional Sanatani scholars and members of the Arya Samaj.
 Although Swami Karpatri initially participated only as a spectator, he later joined the discussion, engaging directly with Yudhisthir Mimansak.

 In 1965, Swami Karpatri engaged in a significant debate with Sri Vidyamanya Tirtha, a sanyasi of the Madhva Sampradaya, who had publicly challenged scholars to defend the doctrine of Advaita Vedanta.
 Swami Karpatri accepted the challenge, and the debate lasted for two days.
 Vidyamanya Tirtha posed numerous incisive questions, prompting Swami Karpatri to respond using logical interpretations of Vedanta.
-According to available accounts, Swami Karpatri was considered the victor of the debate because Vidyamanha Tirtha himself deviated from his own parampara theories during the debate.
+According to available accounts, Swami Karpatri was considered the victor of the debate because Vidyamanya Tirtha himself deviated from his own parampara theories during the debate.